PlayAINetwork/browser-sdk/README.md

 The `type` field in the request body can be one of the following: `google`, `twitter`, `evm`, or `solana`.
 The `account` field should contain the user's account details.

-The `account` field is a string that can be the user's Google email/id or Twitter username/id.
-For EVM and Solana, the `account` field should contain the user's wallet address.
+The `account` field is a string that represents the user's account details.
+For Google and Twitter, it can be the user's email or username respectively.
+For EVM and Solana, it should be the user's wallet address

 Here's an example of how you can obtain a session token on your server: